ARE YOU ACHIEVING EXTRAORDINARY RESULTS?

 If you are achieving extraordinary results, I suspect you trust and are trusted by others.
 No matter what you are doing in life.

 If you have the interest and agility to increase your results, consider the conversations you’ve had today; yesterday and the day before.
 If you deconstruct these conversations, what would you uncover about yourself?
-And, if you placed the results on a dashboard would the dial point to connected, productive, creative?
+And, if you placed the results on a dashboard would the dial point to connected, productive or creative?
 Or would the dial move to the opposite side of this gauge – pointing to sceptic or resistor?

-Judith E. Glaser, author of Conversational Leadership – How Great Leaders Build Trust & Get Extraordinary Results, advises her readership and clients over the past 30 years that we’re probably speaking to and from the wrong brain – the Primitive Brain.
+Judith E. Glaser, author of Conversational Intelligence – How Great Leaders Build Trust & Get Extraordinary Results, advises her readership and clients over the past 30 years that we’re probably speaking to and from the wrong brain – the Primitive Brain.
 (Who would have known?!)

 By using your Executive brain, you’ll notice that this connection will alter everything: the way you phrase your greeting, ask your questions and how you offer or make comments.
 Rather than create distrust, this newish brain will build trust.
 And trust is the anchor in your relationships to weather all situations.